-HERO Foundation was organized by the late President Corazon C. Aquino in collaboration with her former administration’s Defense Secretary General Renato De Villa in 1988.
-As there was a growing and continuing requirement to help the families of fallen soldiers, they approached a group of distinguished leaders of business and industry of the country and appealed for help.
-Among the well-respected businessmen who responded to the call were Don Jaime Zobel de Ayala, Henry Sy, Sr., Washington SyCip, Patricio Lim, and Raul Concepcion.
-The business group then established HERO Foundation, Inc.
+HERO Foundation was instituted in 1988 to answer the growing and continuing requirement to help the families of fallen soldiers.
+A group of distinguished leaders of business and industry of the country responded to the call for help.
+Among them were Don Jaime Zobel de Ayala, Henry Sy, Sr., Washington SyCip, Patricio Lim, and Raul Concepcion.

 HERO stands for Help Educate and Rear Orphans.
 The Foundation was registered on August 24, 1988 with the Security and Exchange Commission as a non-stock, not-for-profit organization.

 Today, the Armed Forces of the Philippines (AFP), through the AFP-Educational Benefit System Office (AFP-EBSO), rely on HERO Foundation, Inc. for supplemental financial support for the AFP orphans.
 The support come in the form of stipends that are directly given to the families to help them with the cost of books, uniform, meals, transportation, school supplies and sometimes, even their tuition fees.
 A new program, REACH (Rise, Empower, Aspire, Commit, and Honor) provides complete education assistance to selected exceptional college-level military orphans.